PySimpleGUI/PySimpleGUI/readme.md

 >
 >  Change Python

-The expectation is not that ***this*** package will become part of the Python Standard Library.
-The hope is that Python will become ***the*** go-to language for creating GUI programs that run on Windows, Mac, and Linux.
+The hope is not that ***this*** package will become part of the Python Standard Library.
+The hope is that Python will become ***the*** go-to language for creating GUI programs that run on Windows, Mac, and Linux for all levels of developer.
+The hope is that beginners that are interested in graphic design will have an easy way to express themselves, right from the start of their Python experience.
 There is a gap in the Python GUI solution.
 Fill that gap and who knows what will happen.
 Maybe there's no "there there".
-Or maybe an easy to use GUI API will enable Python to dominate yet another computing discipline like it has so many others.
+Or maybe simple GUI API will enable Python to dominate yet another computing discipline like it has so many others.
 I want to find out.

   -----